chaoss/wg-ai-alignment/metrics/ai-alignment-community-governed-use/ai-use-consent-policy-specificity.md

 - Content (e.g., blogs, design assets, documentation, marketing materials; published material, however submitted)
 - Moderation actions (e.g., maintainers responding to actions taken by people and AI tooling: flagging, hiding, deleting, banning or suspending, and enforcing a project AI policy)
 - Review (e.g., who or what may review using AI: a contributor reviewing their own work, a maintainer, or an automated/agentic reviewer)
-- Autonomous / agentic use (acting without a human in the loop per action)
+- Autonomous or agentic use (e.g., acting without a human in the loop per action and gaining the consent of a maintainer to use agentic contribution workflows)
 - Environmental Impact (energy use, water use, hardware/carbon footprint)
 - Infrastructure strain (server load, hardware cost/financing; machines and money, not maintainer time)